How to Calculate CGPA for TU BBA Students

 Q: Can I retake courses to improve my CGPA?

-Q: Is CGPA or SGPA more important for jobs?
+Q: Is CGPA or SGPA more important?